Flotype/now/user_manual.md

 A `now` namespace similar to `everyone.now`.
 Actions to this namespace affect all users that are members of the group.
 For example, actions on 'fooGroup.now' from the above example affects all users in the group 'foo'.

 ####.on
 Every group receives two events `connect` and `disconnect`.
+Connect is triggered when a user is added to the group.
+Disconnect is triggered when a user is removed from the group.
 These event handlers are called with one parameter, the this.user.clientId of the user that has connected or disconnected.
-Additionally you can also access that users this.now object.
+Additionally you can also access that users this.now object (and also this.user.clientId).

      everyone.on('connect', function(clientId){
        //this.now.setup();